rafaykhan-source/algorithms-and-data-structures/README.md

 My collection of data structures and algorithms implementations, which I've coded from scratch.
 Thus far, I have:

 * Disjoint-Sets (Forest of Trees Implementation w/ Path Compression)
-* Bag (LinkedLIst Implementation)
+* Bag (LinkedList Implementation)
 * Stack (LinkedList and ResizingArray Implementations)